-Specifically, as shown in Figures 10 and 11, if starting with imperfect calibration, the system without online self-calibration is highly likely to fail, as clearly demonstrated in Figure 4.
+Specifically, as shown in Fig. 10 and 11, if starting with imperfect calibration, the system without online self-calibration is highly likely to fail, as clearly demonstrated in Fig. 4.
 In comparison, performing online calibration can greatly improve the system robustness and accuracy.

-If using quality IMUs (e.g., ADIS16470) or well-calibrated IMUs (e.g., pre-calibrated IMU data from TUM VI dataset [57]), VINS performance gain might be marginal if performing online IMU calibration.
-However, it is evident from Figure 11 that it is necessary to perform online calibration for the low-end IMU (e.g., BMI160) with uncalibrated raw data and RS readout time for improved accuracy and robustness.
-Note that OpenVINS [10] and VINS-Mono [14] assume good IMU intrinsic calibration and thus are unable to work well on the uncalibrated raw datasets.
+If using high quality IMUs (e.g., ADIS16470) or wellcalibrated IMUs (e.g., pre-calibrated IMU data from TUM VI dataset [48]), VINS performance gain might be marginal if performing online IMU calibration.
+However, it is evident from Fig. 11 that it is necessary to perform online calibration for the low-end IMU (e.g., BMI160) with uncalibrated raw data and RS readout time for improved accuracy and robustness.
+Note that OpenVINS [10]4 and VINS-Mono [13] assume good IMU intrinsic calibration and thus are unable to work well on the uncalibrated raw datasets.
 This has also motivated us to perform online self-calibration to lower the technological barriers of VINS.

 Interestingly, based on the results from the EuRoC MAV dataset as shown in Table VI, online calibration, especially IMU intrinsic calibration, can hurt the system performance when the robot undergoes underactuated motions.
 As shown in our degenerate motion analysis, there are a large number of motion types that prohibit accurate calibration of the IMU intrinsics and IMU-camera spatial calibration, while the camera intrinsics and IMU-camera temporal calibration are more robust to different motions.
-More importantly, in the most commonly-seen motion cases of aerial and ground vehicles,
+More importantly, in the most commonly-seen motion cases of aerial and ground vehicles, there is usually at least one unobservable direction for calibration, due to these robots traveling with either underactuated 3D or planar motion.